rahmaalia/xportnusa-backend/README.md

   "message": "Registration successful",
   "apiKey": "your_generated_api_key"
   }
+  ```
   Use the apiKey received in the response for authentication in subsequent requests.

-  ```
+## Products